The Animal Centre

 In the paddock, you will find unusual sheep breeds; the variations in size, shape and colour of the different breeds all in one paddock make a fascinating contrast.
 Alice, the donkey, is a great favourite and enjoys a chat with visitors, as do Beebee and Lily, the two British alpine goats!

 The original castle pig sty has been brought into use again after being empty for many decades.
 The two rare breed piglets change each year at the end of the season as they are sold locally for breeding.
-The piglets love to have their backs scratched and this tends to have a therapeutic effect on visitors.

 Inside the granary there are pet lambs and small animals, such as rabbits.
 In the first half of the season, children can help to bottle feed the lambs and this has been found to be one of the highlights of schoolchildren's visits.
 Daisy, the wooden cow, is used by both adults and children to try their hand at milking.